-- The American Association of State Highway Transportation Officials (AASHTO) - Guide for the Development of Bicycle Facilities - Federal Highway Administration (FHWA) - Manual on Uniform Traffic Control Devices (MUTCD) - Small Town and Rural Multimodal Networks - Department of Natural Resources (DCNR) - The Pennsylvania Trail Design and Development Principles - The National Association of City Transportation Officials (NACTO) - Urban Bikeway Design Guide all on-road and multi-use trail improvements.
+- The American Association of State Highway Transportation Officials (AASHTO) - Guide for the Development of Bicycle Facilities - Federal Highway Administration (FHWA) - Manual on Uniform Traffic Control Devices (MUTCD) - Small Town and Rural Multimodal Networks - Department of Natural Resources (DCNR) - The Pennsylvania Trail Design and Development Principles - The National Association of City Transportation Officials (NACTO) - Urban Bikeway Design Guide

+AASHTO and FHWA standards are federally recognized and should be adhered to for all on-road and multi-use trail improvements.
 DCNR guidelines are recognized at the state level and provide techniques for sustainable design methods that make use of natural systems.
 NACTO is an association of North American cities and transit agencies formed to ideate on transportation issues.
 Their standards provide insight into the design of safe and accessible streets.